introgreek/introgreek.github.io/docs/course_information/schedule.md

 ### Monday, April 4
 {: .no_toc }
-Sequence of Moods and Dependent Uses of the Optative
+Independent Uses of the Optative: Potential, Wishes

 ### Wednesday, April 6
 {: .no_toc }
-Sequence of Moods and Dependent Uses of the Optative continued
+Sequence of Moods and Dependent Uses of the Optative

 ### Friday, April 8
 {: .no_toc }